 Yes you can apply for British citizenship as an EU citizen.
 You will first need to apply for a permanent residence document by following the steps laid out in the section above.
 Once you have gained permanent residence, you will need to wait another 12 months before being able to apply for British citizenship.
 This is the same process that applies to those who have Indefinite Leave to Remain (ILR) after staying in the UK on a visa.
 This is an ideal way of cementing your future in the UK.
 Also, depending on the your country of origin, you may also be able to have dual nationality.
 For many EU citizens, this will mean keeping hold of their EU freedom of movement rights if they want to relocate later on.
 Britain is a country that allows dual nationality, so it will depend upon your country of origin as to whether you can have dual nationality.

 If you need more help cementing your status in the UK as EU citizen then please get in touch.
-Our immigration specialists are working around the clock to ensure that those who want to stay in the UK are able to.
+Our immigration solicitors are working around the clock to ensure that those who want to stay in the UK are able to.
 So call today and take advantage of our knowledge and expertise to maintain your stay in the UK for the long-term.

 It's a shame that you dont have an 'Excellent' star rating on here, as my experience with Reiss Edwards is nothing short of an excellent rating.
 They handled my application for an Indefinite Leave to remain in April 2014 and did my husband's one very recently including my daughter.
 Every time i have approached them, they have continued to treat me with courtesy, respect and patience.
 Amar was indeed a very thorough and professional gentleman.
 He is very knowledgeable, corporative and engaging.
 He responded to my emails, calls and enquiries promptly.
 He was always reassuring.
 I could not have asked for a better Immigration service.
 I would recommend them over and over again for anyone looking for an immigration advice.
 They gave me a free immigration advice when i called them, and the quality of the advice was something other charge thousands for.
 If you need a particular, name, Amar would be it.
 He exemplifies, for me, the true, professional gentleman.
 He is a valuable asset to Reiss Edwards.